Important Information About Coronavirus (COVID-19)

 - All staff, contractors and volunteers who have travelled anywhere overseas or interstate recently must inform the organisation and are required to self-isolate for 14 days from the date of return.

 - Staff unwell with fever or respiratory symptoms are asked to stay at home and seek medical advice.

-- Existing infection control policy, procedures and measures at all residential care facilities confirmed and strengthened.
+- Existing infection control policy, procedures and measures at all residential care facilities and with our home care services confirmed and strengthened.

 - A specific procedure for managing the care of people diagnosed with COVID-19 has been implemented and training of residential staff has been completed.
 Home care staff training is in progress.